rainmeter/rainmeter/Docs/Building.md

 ### Building the installer

-In PowerShell, run e.g. `.\Build\Build.ps1 full 1.2.3.4` to build all components with the version 1.2.3.4.
+Run the following PowerShell command, replacing `1.2.3.4` with the release version:

+    .\Build\Build.ps1 full 1.2.3.4 -IncludeTests

-Run `Get-Help .\Build\Build.ps1 -Detailed` to see the available parameters.
+For more control, check `Get-Help .\Build\Build.ps1 -Detailed` to see the available parameters.